jaslr/shippywhippy/README.md

 Shippy Wippy is a Shopify app designed to connect stores to Australia Post Carrier Calculated Shipping Rates.
 This integration allows merchants to provide accurate, real-time shipping rates from Australia Post to their customers during checkout.

+## API Routes Documentation

+For detailed information about the API routes used in this application, please refer to the [API Routes README](app/routes/README.md).

 ## Color Palette

 The following colors are used in the Shippy Wippy app, outside of the Polaris Design System: